simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 <h3>How Much Space Is Oracle Using?</h3>

-Run this next query to determine total storage for a user including indexes, blobs etc. You will be prompted for the Oracle user to check, in uppercase - in my case BULK_LOAD:
+Run this next query to determine total storage for a user including indexes, blobs etc.
+You will be prompted for the username of the Oracle user that you want to check, in uppercase - in this case it's BULK_LOAD:

 <pre lang="sql">
 COLUMN TABLE_NAME FORMAT A32